-St Barnabas Out of School Club is committed to ensuring that it meets its responsibilities in respect of Safeguarding through the provision of support and training to staff.
+Over the Rainbow is committed to ensuring that it meets its responsibilities in respect of Safeguarding through the provision of support and training to staff.

-Therefore, the Club will ensure that:
+Therefore, the Setting will ensure that:

-• All staff, students and volunteers are carefully recruited, have verified references and have full and up to date Disclosure and Barring Service Checks (DBS).

-• All staff and volunteers are given a copy of the Safeguarding policy during their induction, and have its implications explained to them.

-• All staff and volunteers receive regular training and supervision in Safeguarding issues and are provided with any relevant information and guidance.
-All staff of St Barnabas Out of School Club will also receive training in the Prevent Duty 2015.

-• All staff are provided with supervision and management support commensurate with their responsibilities in relation to Safeguarding, and their requirement to maintain caring and safe relationships with children.

-• All staff are aware of the main indicators of child abuse.

-• All staff are aware of their statutory requirements in respect of the disclosure or discovery of child abuse and the procedure for doing so.
+- All staff, students and volunteers are carefully recruited, have verified references and have full and up to date Disclosure and Barring Service Checks (DBS). - All staff and volunteers are given a copy of the Safeguarding policy during their induction, and have its implications explained to them. - All staff and volunteers receive regular training and supervision in Safeguarding issues and are provided with any relevant information and guidance.
+All staff of Over the Rainbow will also receive training in the Prevent Duty 2015. - All staff are provided with supervision and management support commensurate with their responsibilities in relation to Safeguarding, and their requirement to maintain caring and safe relationships with children. - All staff are aware of the main indicators of child abuse. - All staff are aware of their statutory requirements in respect of the disclosure or discovery of child abuse and the procedure for doing so.
 All students and volunteers are instructed to report the disclosure or discovery of abuse to the Manager.

-• St Barnabas Out of School Club will take appropriate action in relation to the findings of any investigation into allegations of abuse, consistent with its duties to protect the safety of children and up hold fair processes for staff, students and volunteers.
+• Over the Rainbow will take appropriate action in relation to the findings of any investigation into allegations of abuse, consistent with its duties to protect the safety of children and up hold fair processes for staff, students and volunteers.